Oh boy. Another Google algorithm update. (As if 2020 hasn’t thrown enough at us, ey?!)

 In a nutshell, page experience, or user experience, signals include things like site speed, site security, mobile-friendliness, intrusive interstitials (those annoying interactive ads that keep disrupting our internet searches which we all hate so much), and so on and so forth.

-With Google’s new update, each of these will become a direct ranking factor, i.e., how good they are, and how well your website performs in relation to each of these, will directly affect how well you do in Google’s search results rankings.
-In other words, Google is scoring/ranking you for these and if they give you a positive page experience score, they will directly improve your ranking and show your site higher up in SERPs.
+In other words, Google is scoring/ranking you for these and if they give you a positive page experience score, they will in theory improve your ranking and show your site higher up in SERPs.
 A negative score?
 Say goodbye to any chance of making it out of Google’s graveyard of page 2 and beyond.

 Core web what now?
 These are performance metrics designed to measure how user-friendly a page is.
 The three current vitals Google is focused on with this update measure loading performance, interactivity, and stability of your page.

-A. Loading
+A. Loading Performance

 B. Interactivity